pts/pts-chroot-env-qq/README.txt

   Please note that the default `--arch i386' is used.
 To use a different architecture, specigy `--arch ARCH'.

+* To install an initial chroot environment for a recent version of the Linux distribution Ubuntu using their cloud image repository, run `qq get-ubuntu DISTRO TARGETDIR', e.g. `qq get-ubuntu bionic bionic_dir' or `qq get-ubuntu zesty zesty_dir'.
+The oldest available Ubuntu is 10.04 (lucid), run ``qq get-ubuntu lucid lucid_dir' to get it.

+* To install an initial chroot environment for a recent version of a Linux distribution using the LXC (or LXD) cloud image repository, run `qq get-lxc DISTRO TARGETDIR', e.g. `qq get-lxc centos/6 centos_dir'.
+  Alpine Linux is also available from this repository.

+  To get a full list of Linux distributions available, run `qq get-lxc . get_dir'.

 * To install an initial chroot environment based on a Docker image, install Docker first, and then run something like: